nhejazi/almost-surely/content/posts/quantified-self-fitbit-1.md

 Python for data analysis (currently, I mostly use R for my biostatistical work).

 All of the scripts that I produced are [available on GitHub here](https://github.com/nhejazi/fitbit).
-I plan to add more thorough analyses to this repo over the next few weeks, assuming I don't get distracted by other ongoing work/projects...
+I plan to add several more thorough analyses to this repo over the next few weeks -- of course, that's assuming I don't get distracted by other ongoing work/projects...

-Anyway, to any readers (I guess myself in the future at least?), cheers for now -- I don't think I discussed nearly everything that I set out to talk about, but hopefully there will be a follow-up post soon enough.